 While there may still be instances where an organization needs to choose between signature-based and anomaly-based security software, there is a broad range of intrusion detection and prevention products that combine both approaches.

 In general, signature-based tools are best at identifying and repelling known threats, while behavior-based are best for fighting zero-day exploits that have not yet made it onto a list of known threat signatures.
 Most behavior-based security programs come with a standard set of policies for which behaviors should be allowed and which should be considered suspicious, but also allow administrators to customize policies and create new policies.

-A behavior-based security software product may be marketed as a behavior-based intrusion detection product, a behavior threat analysis (BTA) product or a user behavior analytics (UBA) products.
-Some products are sophisticated enough to apply machine learning algorithms to data streams so that security analysts don't need to program in rules about what comprises normal behavior.
-Others include behavioral biometrics features that are capable of mapping specific behavior, such as typing patterns, to specific user behavior.
-Most products have advanced correlation engines to minimize the number of alerts and false positives.
+Depending upon its capabilities, a behavior-based security software product may be marketed as a network behavior anomaly detection (NBAD) product, a behavior-based intrusion detection product, a behavior threat analysis (BTA) product or a user behavior analytics (UBA) product.
+Some behavior-security products are sophisticated enough to apply machine learning algorithms to data streams so that security analysts don't need to identify what comprises normal behavior.
+Other products include behavioral biometrics features that are capable of mapping specific behavior, such as typing patterns, to specific user behavior.
+Most products have sophisticated correlation engines to minimize the number of alerts and false positives.